rahil627/my-programming-stuff/langs/programming-languages.md

    - an alt to ruby for many cases

 Pharo or Squeak or Cuis, the main three Smalltalk dialects, for god-like productivity, can alter anything *any time* (while the program is running) making it really ideal for a game programming environment

+## no
+x/embedded scripting langs (lua, wren) don't really have a place now that rust and C-replacements like zig are here

+x/shell languages (bash, zsh, fish, etc.) for shell scripting, these languages *suck*, feel old--no, *are* old, full of '$'s, so, only use them if you need a basic batch file (run a bunch of commands), or for shell piping (but maybe Ruby can do this well too?..)

 ## notes